jjwithanr/obsidian_bible_study/docs/New Testament/Mark/Mark1.md

 See more in [[morning#Barnes on Mark 1 35 Mark1 v 35]].

+Could it be that the intensity of the previous evening's ministry gave Him an even greater urgency to be with His Father in the morning?
+One thing seems clear: It wasn't an especially long night. **Even when His body craved more sleep, Jesus knows his true source of revitalization would not be on His back but on His face.**
+#bobsorge

 #### v.40-41
 >A man with leprosy came to him and begged him on his knees, “If you are willing, you can make me clean.” <sup>41</sup>Jesus was indignant.
 He reached out his hand and touched the man.
 “I am willing,” he said.
 “Be clean!”